dankahle/contacts-fe/e2e/E2E-PAGE-OBJECTS.md

-It bears mention the hierarchy of page objects.
-I.e. you have to avoid circular refrence.
+#### We need to structure the page object hierarchy to avoid circular references

+We have to avoid circular refrence in page objects.
 Say you have a LeftNavPO that adds a label and uses a LabelEditPO, then when you want to test LabelEditComponent, you'd like to use the standup method in LeftnavPO, but this is circular and will get the cryptic message:
 "Error: TypeError: label_po_1.LabelPO is not a constructor" or similar.
-So we need a heirarchy: big page things >> smaller page things (dialog/menu/form?/etc) >> helper page objects
+So we need a heirarchy: big page things >> smaller page things (dialog/menu/form?/etc) >> helper page objects?

-So we'll try helper page objects when we have something that both big and small need to avoid duplicity of code.
-If both need it, move it to a helper that won't be looking anywhere else, the end of the line.
-If we look at contact list po, we see this currently:
+I.e. maybe we can push stuff lower so it can be shared between po's.
+For now, just keep dialogs at the bottom.
+Here's the current contactList po, it's dependencies and their dependencies.
+This is all getting to be an issue now that we're down to testing dialogs.
+We'd like the higher level methods to instantiate them, but that would be circular.
+Pushing instantiation lower to a helper object, just displaces things.
+Maybe best to duplicate code.

 contact list:
 const po = new ContactListPO();